Deadlines for the Fall 2020 cycle are:

 International applicants, please see the section below for additional requirements.

-Have each post-secondary institution at which you took 12 or more credits or earned a degree from, send your official transcripts, in an unopened envelope, to the Office of Admissions.
+Have each post-secondary institution at which you took 12 or more credits or earned a degree from, send your official transcripts, in an unopened envelope, to the Office of the Registrar.

 If you have not yet finished your degree at the time of application, please send the most current transcripts available.
 If you attended or are currently attending the University of Oregon, you do not need to send official versions of your University of Oregon transcripts.